 The Alberta Teachers' Association requires the information contained on this form in order to conduct the professional and business affairs of its membership and will collect, use and disclose the personal information about you accordingly.
+Additionally, contact information submitted by speakers and exhibitors may be shared with other ATA professional development sub-groups for the purposes of recommending your services.

-For inquiries, objections or concerns about how the Personal Information Protection Act applies to your personal information, please refer to our privacy policy on the Alberta Teachers' Association website.
+For inquires, objections or concerns about how the Personal Information Protection Act applies to your personal information, please refer to our privacy policy on the Alberta Teachers' Association website.
+Please contact the ATA at 780-447-9400 or 1-800-232-7208 and ask for the privacy officer for more inquiries about privacy concerns.